bhhnguyen/bhhnguyen.github.io/_projects/4_project.md

 ---
 layout: page
 title: Cardinality
 description: I helped start an MIT Mystery Hunt team and puzzling community called Cardinality.
 It was originally a small 10-person team of Stanford students.
-It's now a community of more than 80 passionate puzzle solvers from all around the country (and including some folks in Taiwan).
+It's now a community of more than 80 passionate puzzle solvers from all around the country.
 img:
 importance: 4
 category: Misc.